dodisaputra7895-bit/payroll-automation-excel-vba/README.md

 An automated payroll management system built using Microsoft Excel and VBA to streamline salary processing, generate payslips, and provide interactive data insights through dashboards.

 ---
+⭐ If you find this project useful, feel free to give it a star!
+---

 ## 📌 Project Overview
 Manual payroll processing is often time-consuming and prone to human error.